nlesc-nano/Tutorials/docs/2_fitting.rst

                       HGA3 Pb: 0.270
                       Br HGA3: 0.235

     In the :code:`lennard_jones` block we will need to optimize the sigma parameters for all the `atom pair <https://manual.cp2k.org/trunk/CP2K_INPUT/FORCE_EVAL/MM/FORCEFIELD/NONBONDED/LENNARD-JONES.html#list_ATOMS>`_ interactions of interest, including both the ion-ion interactions inside the nanocrystal core (eg. Cs-Cs) and the acetate anchoring group-core ions interactions (eg. O2D2-Cs).
+In addition, the sigmas between the ions in the inorganic core and the ligand atoms which are not in the anchoring group are treated as frozen (non-optimized, constant parameters): their values are thus inserted in the ``"frozen"`` subsection.
 The initial parameters for these pairs are obtained from the DFT trajectory by means of a small python script:

     .. code:: python